 Takeaway vs dine-in coffees

 The problem exists mostly in “specialty cafes” where there is a disparity between dine-in and takeaway sizes.
-A typical specialty dine-in cup size is 6 oz (180 mL), a lot smaller than the typical 8 oz (240 mL) dine-in cups you see everywhere else.
+A typical specialty dine-in cup size is 6 oz (approx. 180 mL), a lot smaller than the typical 8 oz (approx. 240 mL) dine-in cups you see everywhere else.

 Taking a look at takeaway sizes, most takeaway cup manufacturers offer three standard sizes which are 8, 12 and 16 oz, often sold in Australian cafes as small, medium and large.
 You will rarely find 16 oz cups in a specialty cafe anyway, because honestly who wants nearly half a litre of milk?